mysticatea/npm-run-all/docs/npm-run-all.md

 - If `--print-label` option is given, some tools in scripts might stop coloring their output.
   Because some coloring library (e.g. [chalk]) will stop coloring if `process.stdout` is not a TTY.
   `npm-run-all` changes the `process.stdout` of child processes to a pipe in order to add labels to the head of each line if `--print-label` option is given.<br>
   For example, [eslint] stops coloring under `npm-run-all --print-label`.
 But [eslint] has `--color` option to force coloring, we can use it.
+For anything [chalk] based you can set the environment variable `FORCE_COLOR=1` to produce colored output anyway.

 [glob]: https://www.npmjs.com/package/glob#glob-primer
 [chalk]: https://www.npmjs.com/package/chalk